jordanc1989/MMM/README.md

 ## Disclaimer

-This repository is a **demonstration** built on **simulated** data.
-Do not treat its outputs as business decisions without validating on your own data, priors and governance.
+This repository is a **demo** built on **simulated** data.
+Don't treat its outputs as business decisions without validating on your own data, priors and governance!